Coronavirus and Travel Bans: what to do if your visit visa is due to expire

 We want to apply for my family member to visit the UK in September.
 What shall we do?

 All UK Visa Application Centres (VACs) are closed.
-If you’d like to discuss your application or find out which documents you will need to provide when application centres reopen – contact our office to book your free 30 minute legal advice call on 01274 727373.
+If you’d like to discuss your application or find out which documents you will need to provide when application centres reopen – contact our office to book your free 15 minute call on 01274 727373.

 I need to speak to the Home Office – what can I do?